-- 1) The purchase of real estate, options for such purchases, the renewal or extension of such options, and public works improvements. - 2) Small business and microenterprise development including expansion of existing businesses. - 3) Recruitment to bring a qualifying business into the area. - 4) Grants or agreements for job training and workforce recruitment. - 5) Expand and promote Ewing through marketing, workforce attraction, and tourism related activities. - 6) Development of housing related programs to foster population growth. - Activities to revitalize and encourage growth in the downtown/commercial areas. - 8) Demolition of buildings to assist with the future development of commercial, industrial and residential investment. - 9) Loans to businesses or industries for fixed assets, working capital, public works, essential to expansions, or job training. - 10) Activities to promote and expand early childhood infrastructure development and early childhood care and education programs. - 11) Payments for salaries and support of municipal staff or the contracting with an outside entity to implement the economic development program. - 12) The Local Option Municipal Economic Development Act has been changed in several Legislative sessions since it was signed into law on June 3, 1991.
-It is reasonable to assume the law will change during the course of Ewing's Economic Development Program.
-In order to stay current with Nebraska Statutes, the Village of Ewing retains the right to amend this Economic Development Plan when such amendment pertains to changes made to the Local Option Municipal Development Act or to other statutes that affect Ewing's program.
-Such amendments can only be made after a public hearing and a three-fifths (3/5) vote of Ewing's Village Board.
+- 1) The purchase of real estate, options for such purchases, the renewal or extension of such options, and public works improvements. - 2) Small business and microenterprise development including expansion of existing businesses. - 3) Recruitment to bring a qualifying business into the area. - 4) Grants or agreements for job training and workforce recruitment. - 5) Expand and promote O'Neill through marketing, workforce attraction, and tourism related activities. - 6) Development of housing related programs to foster population growth. - 7) Activities to revitalize and encourage growth in the downtown/commercial areas. - 8) Demolition of buildings to assist with the future development of commercial, industrial and residential investment. - 9) Loans to businesses or industries for fixed assets, working capital, public works, essential to expansions, or job training. - 10)Payments for salaries and support of municipal staff or the contracting with an outside entity to implement the economic development program. - 11) The Local Option Municipal Economic Development Act has been changed in several Legislative sessions since it was signed into law on June 3, 1991.
+It is reasonable to assume the law will change during the course of O'Neill's Economic Development Program.
+In order to stay current with Nebraska Statutes, the City of O'Neill retains the right to amend this Economic Development Plan when such amendment pertains to changes made to the Local Option Municipal Development Act or to other statutes that affect O'Neill's program.
+Such amendments can only be made after a public hearing and a two-thirds vote of O'Neill's City Council.